 There are three 2 hour exams at the end of the two year course.
 All exams consist of a mixture of short mark and long mark questions.

 Paper 3: Crime and Deviance with Theory and Methods

 Expectations of students:

 An awareness of current social issues and wider reading are necessary for optimum learning.
 It is essential to conduct independent reading and research to develop sociological knowledge.
 Lessons include formal teaching and note-taking as well as group work and Independent activities.
 Students will be expected to work with their peers to produce assignments and presentations, and to take part in sociological debates.
 As an essay-based subject, regular essay writing and exam practice is essential and non-negotiable.

 Students should have good reasoning skills, a willingness to consider a range of views objectively, and the ability to think clearly about different kinds of information and how to interpret this information.
 Students need to have a genuine interest in controversial social issues and be willing to read widely.

-What equipment is needed?
+What equipment is needed at A-Level?

 A large lever arch folder with sectional dividers, writing pens, highlighters, a glue stick, a purple biro, a pink biro, and pencils are needed at all times.